aksaxena03/proto/README.md

 # AI Interview Assistant

-A real-time AI assistant that helps with interview preparation by answering interview questions based on your resume.
+A real-time AI assistant that helps for interview preparation by asking interview questions based on your resume.

 ## Features